djgroen/flee/docs/Simulation_settings_advanced.md

 Set the following parameter to `True` or `False`:

+- **fixed_routes** allows to replace agent-generated routes with location-generated routes.
+This approach is much faster, but all agents will take the same route on a given day when travelling from A to B.
 - **avoid_short_stints** allows to restrict displaced people that will take a break unless they at least travelled for a full day's distance in the last two days.
 - **start_on_foot** is a parameter allowing agents to traverse first link on foot.
 - **stay_close_to_home** is a parameter adding a weight that favours locations closer to the persons home location.